Chetanr/ModuleDependency/README.md

 ### Exception and Error Handling

-Exception is thrown when a trying to find the dependency of a module that is not existing.
+Exception is thrown when trying to find the dependency of a module that is not existing.

 ### Limitations